BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Gran Canaria if I want perfect beach weather without the peak summer crowds?
+When's the absolute best time to visit Gran Canaria if I want sunshine but want to avoid the biggest crowds?

-For that sweet spot of sunshine and fewer people, aim for late April to early June, or September to October.
-You'll still get glorious warmth perfect for lounging on Maspalomas beach, but you'll find it much more relaxed than July and August.
-Plus, the sea is wonderfully warm during these shoulder seasons.
+For that sweet spot of glorious sunshine and fewer people, aim for late April to early June, or September to October.
+You'll still get those beautiful warm days perfect for the beach, but you'll miss the peak summer rush and the winter holiday crowds.
+Plus, the island feels a bit more relaxed and the locals are out and about enjoying the pleasant weather.

 How many days do you need in Gran Canaria, Spain?